Create. Protect. Thrive.

 Most businesses have intellectual property, although some don’t fully appreciate it.
 If this sounds like your business, your intellectual property represents an untapped asset that, if properly identified, protected, and managed can increase the value of your business and help you thrive.
 Our intellectual property attorneys are here to help you do just that.

 A first step in our representation is to help you identify your intellectual property, whether it is the name of your business, a simple sales brochure, sophisticated software code, or a key product or method.
 However, merely identifying IP is not enough.
-Our attorneys will help you design an appropriate and effective strategy to protect your IP, and to leverage it so that you can achieve your overall objectives and thrive in your competitive environment.
+Our attorneys will help you design an appropriate and effective strategy to protect your IP and leverage it so that you can achieve your overall objectives and thrive in your competitive environment.
 When it comes to IP protection and strategy, one size definitely does not fit all.

 PROTECTING IP IN BUSINESS DEALINGS